Big Days: Plot

-Meanwhile, Lily has planned a romantic evening at home, with candles and banjo music, but gets angry with Marshall when she finds out that he has told his father that they are trying to have a child.
-Marshall argues that his father is a part of his life and deserves to know, but Lily cannot stand Mr. Eriksen's constant calls and domineering personality.
+Meanwhile, Lily has planned a romantic evening but gets angry with Marshall when she finds out that he has told his father Marvin that they are trying to have a child.
+Marshall argues that his father is a part of his life and deserves to know, but Lily cannot stand Marvin's constant calls and domineering personality.
 The two eventually reconcile, agreeing that Marshall's father is somewhat insane and very enthusiastic, just like Marshall.